Welcome to the Webster Centre for Infectious Diseases at the University of Otago.

 The Webster Centre is an alliance member of One Health Aotearoa.

 Please explore our site to discover who we are and what our members are up to.
-Write to us if you have any questions or if you would like to join us.
+Contact us if you have any questions or if you would like to join us.
 Welcome.

 World authority on avian influenza inspires our name